-Meeting your parents Dutch style
+Meeting your parent’s Dutch style

 Your Dutch boyfriend will visit your parents empty handed.
 Bringing gifts, wine, or even a bottle of mineral water is seen as completely unnecessary.
 After all, your parents have the same access to shops as he does.
 Do warn your parents about Dutch directness.
-If he suggests to your mother that she should lose weight, or makes disparaging jokes about your country of origin, he’s only ‘telling it like it is’ and they shouldn’t take offence.
+If he suggests to your mother that she should lose weight, or makes disparaging jokes about your country of origin, he’s only ‘telling it like it is’ and they shouldn’t take offense.

-Meeting your parents Russian style
+Meeting your parent’s Russian style

 Your Russian boyfriend will treat your parents with respect.
 He’ll bring along plenty to drink, and will proceed to get you and your father drunk while attempting to seduce your mother.
 “You are a, how we say in our country? a MILF”

 Don’t be upset by this.
-The Russian male must demonstrate his masculinity at all times, and actually you should be proud of him for being so virile.
+The Russian male must demonstrate his masculinity at all times, and actually, you should be proud of him for being so virile.